Why assumptions are just that

 Combine with magic

 We knew we wanted to focus on what we call the middle of the data supply chain.
-We want to make it easy and magical to combine data, no matter where you get it from or how complex or ugly it is.
+We want to make it easy and magical to combine and enhance data, no matter where you get it from or how complex or ugly it is.
 We wanted to empower people who don’t code, who aren’t data engineers or data scientists to be able to do this.
 That was a problem we believe has yet to be solved with simplicity.

 Collect and Present